-FSRs are sensors that allow you to detect physical pressure, squeezing and weight.
-They are simple to use and low cost.
-This sensor is a Interlink model 406 FSR with a 38mm square sensing region.
+Force-Sensitive Resistor (FSR) Square - FSRs are sensors that allow you to detect physical pressure, squeezing, and weight.
+They are simple to use and low-cost.
+This sensor is an Interlink model 406 FSR with a 38mm square sensing region.
 Note that this sensor can't detect where on the square you pressed (for that, check out our ribbon soft pots or capacitive touch pad ).

-FSRs are basically a resistor that changes its resistive value (in ohms Ω) depending on how much its pressed.
-These sensors are fairly low cost, and easy to use but they're rarely accurate.
-They also vary some from sensor to sensor perhaps 10%.
+FSRs are basically a resistor that changes their resistive value (in ohms Ω) depending on how much it's pressed.
+These sensors are fairly low-cost and easy to use but they're rarely accurate.
+They also vary some from the sensor to sensor perhaps 10%.
 So basically when you use FSRs you should only expect to get ranges of response.
 While FSRs can detect weight, they're a bad choice for detecting exactly how many pounds of weight are on them.

 For a full tutorial with wiring diagrams, code examples and project ideas, please read the FSR tutorial page!

 - Length: 88mm/3.47

 - Width: 43.7mm/1.72in

 - Thickness: 0.42mm/0.0165in

 - The FSR datasheet contains force/resistance graphs, diagrams, etc!